PhuNH/mdit-py-i18n/README.md

 consecutive spaces are not kept;
 - Content of each HTML block isn't parsed into finer tokens but processed as a whole;
-- Fenced code blocks: only `//` single comments are processed;
+- Fenced code blocks: disabled by default.
+When enabled, only `//` and `#` single comments are processed;

 ## Usage